Skip to main content

 The turning point in this conversation has been the publication of large, population-based cohort studies.
 These are powerful forms of medical research that track the health outcomes of thousands of individuals over many years.
 By comparing people who take a specific medication to a similar group of people who do not, researchers can identify real-world effects with a high degree of confidence.

 In the case of 5-ARIs, these extensive studies have provided a much clearer and more reassuring answer.
-Multiple large-scale analyses, including a significant study using the UK’s Clinical Practice Research Datalink and another examining a national cohort of Korean men, have systematically examined the of these medications.
+Multiple large-scale analyses, including a significant study using the UK’s Clinical Practice Research Datalink and another examining a national cohort of Korean men, have systematically examined the cardiovascular safety of these medications.

 The results from these major studies have been remarkably consistent.
 They did not find an increased risk of major cardiovascular events like heart attacks, strokes, or cardiovascular-related death among men using 5-ARIs compared to those who were not.